RIT-EVT/BMS/docs/source/srs.rst

 The document is laid out where it is not strictly necessary to read all sections in their entirety.
-Instead each section should be self-contained and self-entirety within its scope.
+Instead each section should be self-contained and comprehensive within its scope.
 As such audience members are encouraged to read the sections that most pertain to their needs.
 Additionally, the glossary in the Appendix may prove useful in situations where phrases may be used in specific ways within this document.